 Check out this video for your new best friend, the Backseat Bus.
-It’s the Swiss Army Bus of a film set with everything that a shoot needs Continue reading “Meet the Bus!”
+It’s the Swiss Army Bus of a film set with everything that a shoot needs – it’s a mobile production office that can house multiple departments at the same time – wardrobe, hair, makeup, craft service and more!
+Continue reading “Meet the Bus!”

 Often a film will build its team in stages.
 A film might have a production team and technical crew in place and be budgeted and ready to shoot before the producers have had time to build their post production team.
 This could be because they don’t have the money to “even worry about it now” or it may be because they have some post production connections who they will “talk to after we shoot”.
 In these cases the producers are adding risk to the film by not processing the footage as they shoot, in this situation bad things can happen to good movies.
 Continue reading “Backseat’s Off Site Media Management Service for Films”